MinervaExpt/CCQENu/utilities/README.md

 New script that submits a job to the grid.

-I run this from the directory above my code distribution.

 Here is an example how it works - you can find this in file testbatch.sh My whole MAT setup is in $APP/NEWMAT so that needs to go into the tarball The directory I run from is $APP/NEWMAT/CCQENu/make_hists so I set RUNDIR to that

+export APP=/minerva/app/users/$USER
+export SCRATCH=/pnfs/minerva/scratch/users/$USER
+export BLUE=/minerva/data/users/$USER

-python $APP/NEWMAT/CCQENu/utilities/SubmitJobsToGrid_MAT.py --stage=CCQEMAT --outdir=$SCRATCH/test --basedir=$APP/NEWMAT -
--rundir=CCQENu/make_hists --playlist=minervame5A --tag=test --mail --prescale=1000 --config=$CCQEMAT/testme --setup=CCQENu
+python $APP/NEWMAT/CCQENu/utilities/SubmitJobsToGrid_MAT.py --stage=CCQEMAT --outdir=$SCRATCH/test --basedir=$APP/NEWMAT --rundir=CCQENu/make_hists --playlist=minervame5A --tag=test --mail --prescale=1000 --config=testme --exe=sidebands_v2 --setup=CCQENu/utilities/setup_batch_mat.sh --tmpdir=$BLUE/tmp --expected-lifetime=12h --memory=2000  #--debug --notimestamp
-/utilities/setup_batch_mat.sh --tmpdir=/minerva/data/users/$USER/tmp

 python SubmitJobsToGrid_MAT.py --help
-Now write options to the parser

 Usage: SubmitJobsToGrid_MAT.py[opts]

 Options: